 Yellowstone Winter Wolf Tours

 Unlike summer, where the wildlife of Yellowstone is spread all across the park, Yellowstone winters bring all of the non-hibernating animals into the low valleys.
 For the wolf packs of Yellowstone, this means a prime opportunity to feed and survive.
-For photographers, winter wolf tours in Yellowstone means the best opportunity to capture wolves as they explore, play, hunt, and defend with their pack.
+For photographers, Yellowstone winter wolf tours mean the best opportunity to capture wolves as they explore, play, hunt, and defend with their pack.